Cyquential AI

 Marrying the reasoning capabilities of Traditional AI with the generalization power of Modern AI

 Meet Cyquential AI.
-This is accomplished through the self building architec ture, where neurons and synapses (forming of the repetition) form by themselves as opposed to being fixed hyperparam eters.
+A hypereffecient, human trainable Agent with full deductive and compositional reasoning + understanding cabilities, acting as drop in replacement for existing AI workflows.
+This is accomplished through the self building architecture, where neurons and synapses (forming of the repetition) form by themselves as opposed to being fixed hyperparameters.

 Features

 Cyquential AI learn without needing any labeled data or even a teaching signal.
 This means that learning can be done without needing to create any type of error function or ”correct answer”, meaning that involvement with the AI is very hands free.
-This is accomplished through the self building architecture, where neurons and synapses form by themselves as opposed to being fixed hyperparameters.
-This also enables Cyquential AI can perform full continual learning, with very minimal catastrophic forgetting as no neurons are deleted or changed.
-No retraining, weight freezing, or any manual involvement is required when adding new data or tasks to learn.
+To train, simply instruct it with english, the same way you would teach any other person.
+No more expensive AI developer teams to handle development, retraining, weight freezing, or any type of work on the model, even when adding new data or tasks to learn.
 The learned representations are still distributed as in a neural network architecture, which creates preservation of all the useful capabilities that modern deep learning yields.

 Inductive logic and few shot generalization with no black box